 I really like those venues.
 They have a really good vibe.
 It's a pity that Anahata is closed for the moment.
 I really hope they open again in one way or another.
 Loi Lay has really managed to capture a true house feeling at their location.
 I like it when it gets so intimate as that venue does.

-Jungle experience is one of the nicest location on the island.
+Jungle experience is one of the nicest locations on the island.
 I love the idea of that secluded garden in the middle of the jungle.
-I have big respect for the crew behind that concept, and hopefully they will continue to spread that good vibe for years to come.
+I have big respect for the crew behind that concept, and hopefully, they will continue to spread that good vibe for years to come.

 How do you feel about playing here compared to Sweden or where you have been playing before?

-Frankly Koh Phangan is like any other place that has a good set of tourist and a vibrant dance scene.
-It’s in many ways equal to London, New York, Barcelona and Berlin.
+Frankly, Koh Phangan is like any other place that has a good set of tourists and a vibrant dance scene.
+It’s in many ways equal to London, New York, Barcelona, and Berlin.

 It’s easy math to figure out that the people who visit these places often are there to have a good time.
 I mean, you travel here to go to a party, it’s just the same in those other places.
 That creates a certain vibe and a really good atmosphere.
-Then on the other hand, is the climate and nature here that makes the parties magic.
-Even if I’ve played at some of the worlds best venues, this island amazes me every day.
+Then, on the other hand, is the climate and nature here that make the parties magic.
+Even if I’ve played at some of the world's best venues, this island amazes me every day.